itsduomaxwell/KPS/README.md

     * lowest tank in raid
     When used as a _target_ in your rotation, you *must* write `kps.heal.defaultTank`!
  * `heal.averageHealthRaid` - Returns the average hp incoming for all raid members
+ * `heal.lossHealthRaid` - Returns the loss Health for all raid members
+ * `heal.incomingHealRaid` - Returns the incoming Heal for all raid members
  * `heal.countLossInRange(<PCT>)` - Returns the count for all raid members below threshold health e.g. heal.countLossInRange(0.90)
  * `heal.countLossInDistance(<PCT>,<DIST>)` - Returns the count for all raid members below threshold health (default countInRange) in a distance (default 10 yards) e.g. heal.countLossInRange(0.90)
  * `heal.aggroTankTarget` - Returns the tank with highest aggro on the current target (*not* the unit with the highest aggro!).
 If there is no tank in the target thread list, the `heal.defaultTank` is returned instead.